 I admire the RC’s when it comes to their devotion to their religious festivals.
 I understand that some people have negative opinions regarding their salvation and faith which I am not in a position to judge.
 Regardless of who they are, (not all but) most of them would be willing to set time aside from their busy schedules during Christmas and Easter seasons just to attend mass or participate in a religious event.
 I assume it is not the same with some Protestants who claim to know the truth and are set free from the bondage of religion.

-You may argue that you don’t have to be committed to your denominational practices to be a Christian.
-But remember, that being a Christian is part of being a member of a community of believers.
-You can be a member of a denomination and not be a Christian.
-But you cannot be a Christian without being a part of a community of believers in faith and practice.
+One may argue that we don’t have to be committed to our denominational practices to be a Christian.
+Yet we forget that being a Christian is part of being a member of a community of believers.
+One can be a member of a denomination and not be a Christian.
+But one cannot be a Christian without being a part of a community of believers in faith and practice.
 We are identified by whom who associate with and how we behave.
-You are a foreigner if you don’t act, think and talk in some ways like the community you belong.
+A person becomes a foreigner if he/she doesn’t act, think and talk in some ways like the community they belong to.
 In my human limitations I do have doubts about some people who profess to be saved and sanctified but are arrogant and reluctant to be devoted in their practice that reveals their religious devotion.
-They are always very busy and don’t have time for religious activities.
+They seem to be very busy and don’t have time for religious activities.
 Yet they do make time available to go to cinemas, a weekend picnic near the beach or to take a vacation.
 They don’t have one or two hours for a religious activity but they do have a whole day, a weekend or a week for a picnic or a vacation.

 Though some RC’s go through their religious motion in worship without really understanding the real meaning of what they are doing, the point is that they are committed to doing it.
-In contrast, some Protestants come to worship expecting to be entertained by the worship team.
-They complain about every detail of worship.
-They complain about the songs, how the music is played, the sermon, how the other person dresses, whether they are being welcomed in church or not, how the church is organized and the list of complains goes on and on.
+In contrast, some Protestants attend worship services expecting to be entertained by the worship team.
+They complain about almost every detail of worship.
+There is always issues about the songs, how the music is played, the sermon, how the other person dresses, whether they are being welcomed in church or not, how the church is organized and the list of complains goes on and on.